marios-stam/thesis_ws/to-do.md

 - [ ] Design use cases that exhibit the improvements on path planning (custom mesh V shape)
 - [ ] Change easily the degrees of freedom of planning (yaw,drones distance,drones angle)
 - [ ] **Execute trahectory for smooth take-off and going to first waypoint of trajectory**
+- [ ] Make a launch file and change all parameters from there (faster development)
+- [ ] Take into account the floor while planning (minimum distance from the floor)